AlexsLemonade/refinebio/README.md

 ### Terraform

 Once you have Terraform installed, `git-crypt` unlocked, and your AWS account credentials installed, you're ready to deploy.
 The correct way to deploy to the cloud is by running the `deploy.sh` script.
-This script will perform additional configuration steps, such as setting environment variables, setting up Nomad job specifications, and performing database migrations.
+This script will perform additional configuration steps, such as setting environment variables, setting up Batch job specifications, and performing database migrations.
 It can be used from the `infrastructure` directory like so:

 ```bash
 ./deploy.sh -u myusername -e dev -r us-east-1 -v v1.0.0 -d my-dockerhub-repo